Balochi Culture

 The original Balochi language is an Indo-Iranian language of the Indo-European family.
 However, the modern Balochi language seems to influence Arabi, Persian, Sindhi, and other languages.
 Before the nineteenth century, there was no written form of the language, so Persian was used for official writing purposes.

 For instance, in Kachhi and Sibbi districts, Balochis speak Seraiki and Sindhi but can also speak Urdu.
-Quetta, the hub of all linguistic groups, accommodates Urdu, Pashto, Brahvi, Balochi, and Sindhi-speaking people and Persian and Darri-speaking ones.
+Quetta, the hub of all linguistic groups, accommodates Urdu, Pashto, Brahvi, Balochi, and Sindhi-speaking people, as well as Persian and Darri-speaking ones.

 There are also a considerable number of people who have adopted different lifestyles.
 In some cases, this has been for economic reasons, while others chose to do so due to social pressure.
 The result is that you will also find many Hindus, Christians, and Sikhs living in Balochistan.